timepurge/hyperdefault/README.md

 # Hyperdefault [![Build Status](https://travis-ci.org/timepurge/hyperdefault.svg?branch=master)](https://travis-ci.org/timepurge/hyperdefault)

 It's often nice to have guaranteed object properties when working with Javascript.
-This guarantee avoids the need for a lot of `hasOwnProperty` checks.
+This guarantee avoids the need for a lot of `in` and `hasOwnProperty` checks.

 Hyperdefault normalizes your lean Json payload/ JS Objects with defaults from a schema rule.
 The schema rule itself is a json, thus allowing you to maintain your schema rule externally.